Rasa-healthbot/healthbot/PROGRESS.md

 ## Week 4 :

 -  We connected our bot with airtable to store the user's data on the database by setting up the environmental variables on our systems as guided in the tutorials .
 -  Some members were able to connect the database while some were facing errors which have been sorted.
 -  We were able to train our model and see the flowchart showing the wroking of our bot.
+-  Some members were having their examx this month.